prasadaman2000/Interactive-Lab-Hub/Lab 3/README.md

 You can also play audio files directly with `aplay filename`.
 Try typing `aplay lookdave.wav`.

-\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)
+\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\*

+*The file can be found at myGoogleTTS.sh*

 Bonus: If this topic is very exciting to you, you can try out this new TTS system we recently learned about: https://github.com/rhasspy/larynx